Page last updated August 3, 2020 - 12:00 p.m.

 First, check out our

 list of frequently asked questions.
-If you still have a question that needs answered, call us at 1-877-PA-HEALTH.
+If you still have a question that need to be answered, call us at 1-877-PA-HEALTH.

 Watch LIVE briefings from the PA Department of Health:pacast.com/live/dohwww.governor.pa.gov/live/watch on Facebook or Español: